ESCORT 2 - View of the Advisory Committee on Pesticides Environmental Panel

 - work to determine the relevance of the test species to non-target arthropods which occur off-field, and

-The above views will be taken into account when the Pesticides Safety Directorate (PSD) assesses the risk to non-target arthropods under 91/414/EEC.
+The above views will be taken into account when the risk to non-target arthropods is considered under 91/414/EEC (now regulation 1107/2009 as it applies in Great Britain and Northern Ireland).

 Guidance Document on Regulatory Testing and Risk Assessment Procedures for Plant Protection Products with Non-Target Arthropods.
 From the ESCORT 2 Workshop (European Standard Characteristics of Non-Target Arthropod Regulatory Testing).
 Ed: MP Candolfi, KL Barrett, PJ Campbell, R Forster, N Grandy, M-C Huet, G Lewis, PA Oomen, R Schmuck, H Vogt.
 Copies of this publication are available from SETAC-Europe (www.setac.org)